psibi/psibi.github.io/content/posts/job-watcher.md

 config.delay_between_retries = 5;
 ```

 and override them for individual tasks.
-The delay can also be
+The periodic schedule can use
-configured in several ways: constant seconds, constant milliseconds,
-random ranges, or no delay at all.
+a delay in seconds or milliseconds, a random range, or no delay.
+Retry
+delay is configured separately and is currently a fixed number of
+seconds.

 Retries are handled by the watcher rather than being repeated in every
 task implementation.
 When `run_single` returns an error: